 It can cause a stressed atmosphere when there are NO BREAKS planned every now and then.
 I personally need down time at least one day each week to take care of myself too and as such, I will not take a child on a Sunday.

 Do you provide diapers or formula?
 I will if you want me too for additional fees.
 I know that parents have their preferences and the cost can vary based on what is purchased; If I supply items they will be bought on weekends when I do my normal shopping - fees will be required in advance.
 If I am not given the money upfront, I will assume you are providing the supplies needed for the upcoming week.

 What about playpens and highchairs?
 This is a family home...
 I provide a playpen or floor mattress for each child for Sleeping time and they all sit @ the dinner table for meals; NO HIGHCHAIRS.
-I own some specially made eco friendly, foldable, wood boosters call Minui Handysitts that are good for ages 7 months to 5 years.
+I own some specially made eco friendly, foldable, wood boosters that are made for ages 7 months to 5 years.
 Babies 7 months and younger are always held while being fed bottles or beginner foods.

 Do you offer "Your baby can read" or other similar program?
 NO and I will tell you why...

 • I know it sounds crazy that I am TV FREE (I don't have cable, just internet), however various music is played on my laptop all the time.